CaptainDario/CaptainDario/README.md

 - 🔭 I’m currently working on: a first app and machine learning approaches to help study the japanese language.
-- 🌱 I’m currently learning: Machine Learning, App development with Tensorflow lite and SQL.
+- 🌱 I’m currently learning: Machine Learning, App development with Flutter and SQL.
 - ⚡ Fun fact: In love with programming and human languages.